AdrienFabre/articles-rails-react/README.md

 2 - The list of articles get adjusted in the Rails server.

-- If the article exists in the database (same Id), it would get the number of likes.
+- If the article is found in the database (same Id), it would get the number of likes.

-- If the article does not exist in the database, it would create an instance of Article (with the new Id) and save it with a number of likes equal to 0.
+- If the article is not found in the database, it would initialize an instance of Article (with the new Id) with a number of likes equal to 0.

-3 - The adjusted list of articles get pulled from Rails server to React, to display the list.
+3 - The adjusted list of articles get pulled from Rails server and sent to React, to display the list.

 #### PATCH

-1 - Every article from the list of articles is displayed in a card which includes a button 'Like'.
+1 - Through React, every article from the list of articles is displayed in a card which includes a button 'Like'.

-2 - When the button is clicked, the specific Article Id is sent to the Rails server to the UPDATE route.
+2 - When the button is clicked, the specific Article Id is sent to the Rails server through the UPDATE route.

+3 - The Rails server updates the database

+- If the article is found in the database, it adds one like

-3 - The Rails server finds the article in the database and add one like, it then returns the updated number of likes to React.
+- If the article is not found in the database, it creates a new Article with the Article Id and the number of 'likes' set to 1.

+4 - The updated number of likes is returned to React.

+_The article is saved only if the number of likes is superior than 0 in order to reduce the number of exchanges with the database._

 ### Articles Controller

 index

-- pull articles from AWS
+- pull articles from AWS S3 bucket

   - map through the articles

     - create adjusted_article

-    - if 'article id' exists in the DB
+    - if the article is found in the DB with 'article id'

-      - find 'article id'

-      - add 'likes' to adjusted_article
+      - retrieve the 'likes'

     - else

-      - create the article in the DB with 0 like
+      - initialize the article with 0 like

   - complete the adjusted_article with the required data